bradallenfisher/dmd-course-materials/projects/toolkit_design_project.md

 Project must contain a set of step-by-step, visual instructions specifying an approximate time it should take a person to complete each step.

 ### Scope and constraints
-You will be creating a downloadable PDF document that anyone can print and use.
+You will be creating a downloadable PDF document that anyone can print and use **[Should this also be something to also teach accessible design?
+Then a web version should be produced instead]**.
 Your toolkit must be feasible for a person to complete in an hour.

 ### Example project